 The nature of Bittium´s market area and business sector makes corruption one of the main risks related to social sustainability and human rights.
 Bittium does not condone any forms of bribery or corruption in its operations or those of its partners.
 Bittium updated its internal and external anti-corruption guidelines in 2017.
 The employees receive training on the guidelines.

 Bittium expects its partners to comply with these guidelines.
-The company uses a monitoring tool for detecting corruption and other ambiguities in the operations of its partners.
+The company uses a monitoring tool for detecting corruption and other irregularities in the operations of its partners.

-The company provides both our external and internal stakeholders with a channel for reporting violations of anti-corruption rules.
-There were no cases of corruption reported to Bittium in 2021.
+The company´s external and internal stakeholders have access to a channel for reporting violations of anti-corruption rules.
+There were no cases of corruption reported to Bittium in 2022.

 2) Information security and data protection